PycmShoma/IncreasedBatteryCapacity/README.md

 > MIUI Based roms. `4000`, `4200` and `4500` mAh battery's.

 If you had old versions of this module installed, uninstall them via Magisk Module Manager, reboot and install the latest version.

+## If the Kernel Profile is not correct
+Go to [Releases](https://github.com/PycmShoma/IncreasedBatteryCapacity/releases) shoose tag `OLD` and download the appropriate version